 The 60 Minute Man

 Tony Sanchez was one of the teachers at the Beverly Hills Ashram who trained under Bikram.
-He broke with the guru and left the United States for Mexico where he set up his own yoga school.
+Sanchez broke with his guru and left the United States for Mexico where the younger guru set up his own yoga school.
 Sanchez’s signature contribution to the hot yoga tradition was a 60 minute workout using Bikram’s 26 poses.
+But since he was doing this in Mexico, Bikram couldn’t sue him using US law.

 Today 60 minutes is the most common hot yoga class we have at our studio.
 I believe from traveling and checking in with other studios, this is so all over the country.
 90 minutes is a long time, not just for “Westerners,” but for a lot of people.